Effective Regularization Through Loss-Function Metalearning: Abstract

 \section{Abstract}

-Loss-function metalearning can be used to discover novel, customized loss functions for deep neural networks, resulting in improved performance, faster training, and improved data utilization.
-A likely explanation is that such functions discourage overfitting, leading to effective regularization.
-This paper demonstrates theoretically that this is indeed the case for the TaylorGLO method: Decomposition of learning rules makes it possible to characterize the training dynamics and show that the loss functions evolved by TaylorGLO balance the pull to zero error, and a push away from it to avoid overfitting.
-This observation leads to an invariant that can be utilized to make the metalearning process more efficient in practice, and result in networks that are robust against adversarial attacks.
-Loss-function optimization can thus be seen as a well-founded new aspect of metalearning in neural networks.
+Evolutionary computation can be used to optimize several different aspects of neural network architectures.
+For instance, the TaylorGLO method discovers novel, customized loss functions, resulting in improved performance, faster training, and improved data utilization.
+A likely reason is that such functions discourage overfitting, leading to effective regularization.
+This paper demonstrates theoretically that this is indeed the case for TaylorGLO.
+Learning rule decomposition reveals that evolved loss functions balance two factors: the pull toward zero error, and a push away from it to avoid overfitting.
+This is a general principle that may be used to understand other regularization techniques as well (as demonstrated in this paper for label smoothing).
+The theoretical analysis leads to a constraint that can be utilized to find more effective loss functions in practice; the mechanism also results in networks that are more robust (as demonstrated in this paper with adversarial inputs).
+The analysis in this paper thus constitutes a first step towards understanding regularization, and demonstrates the power of evolutionary neural architecture search in general.